 On October 31, 2022 and December 13, 2022, Samsung Bioepis Co., Ltd. initiated invalidation proceedings before the Intellectual Property Trial and Appeal Board of the Korean Intellectual Property Office against the Company's Korean Patent Nos.
-1131429 and 1406811 (the "811 Patent"), respectively, seeking revocation of each of such patents in its entirety.
+1131429 and 1406811 (the "811 Patent"), respectively, seeking revocation of each such patent in its entirety.